Museum reopens February 2, 2026 for public tours

 Dr. Pao Lor

-Dr. Pao Lor shares his first hand account of being a young boy who fled Laos, lived in a Thai refugee camp, and moved to America in this talk and in his book Modern Jungles, published by the Wisconsin Historical Society Press.
-He also shares his scholarship on the Hmong American experience as the dean of the School of Education at UW–La Crosse including research on Hmong leadership, women, and education.
+On the 50th anniversary of Hmong in Sheboygan, Dr. Pao Lor shares his first hand account of being a young boy who fled Laos and moved to America in this talk and in his book Modern Jungles, published by the Wisconsin Historical Society Press.
+He also shares his scholarship on the Hmong diaspora as the dean of the School of Education at UW–La Crosse.

 Tuesday, May 5, 2026 | 6:00pm-7:30pm